zdinu/domino4wine-Vagrant-SikuliX/README.md

 The installation process is estimated to take about 15 - 30 Minutes (mayber longer on older machines)

 ### Running Sikulix
-Once the VM has popped up on your Desktop, it will reboot once and do a final update check.
+Once the VM has popped up on your Desktop, it will reboot once and do a final update check and it should automatically login to the Vagrant user account.

-Login with the username Vagrant, and the Password Vagrant
+If not, Login with the username Vagrant, and the Password Vagrant

+Then Launch on the Desktop the Sikuli Shortcut:

+#####OR

 Then Launch Terminal:
 ```
-sudo cp /vagrant/install/* /vagrant
 java -jar /vagrant/sikulix.jar -v
 ```